We Asked Drug Addicts How Much Their Habit Costs Them

 Rick Sproule, 58, started drinking when he was 12; by 16, he was a full-blown alcoholic.

-During the most severe part of his addiction, he says he drank a bottle of rum (60–90 cl) a day, plus around 20 beers.
+During the most severe part of his addiction, he says he drank a bottle of rum (20–30 ounces) a day, plus around 20 beers.

 “I used to make my own beer as well, so the party didn’t stop,” he told VICE.
 “I went downhill faster that way.”